EU carmakers ‘days away’ from shutdown as China chip ban bites

 Car changing is a big deal

 A new global chip crisis is brewing – and the UK car industry could soon find itself back in the firing line.
+That’s because China has banned exports of semiconductors made by Nexperia, a Dutch chipmaker that plays an important role in vehicle electronics.

 Remember, you can buy a brand new or used car right here on Carwow.
 And you can sell your car, too.
 We’re here to help you through every step of your car-changing journey.

-Why are semiconductor chips so important?
+But why are semiconductor chips so important?

 Microchips, or semiconductors, are the brains behind everything electronic in a modern car: from infotainment systems to safety sensors and electric drivetrains.
 They’re also used in many safety features such as anti-lock braking systems and in airbags.
 The average petrol car uses around 1,000 chips; for electric cars, it can be double that.